 There are two ways to upload from the file system:

-- Drag and drop: Drag and drop selected media files or folders into the Media Library from your file system.
+Drag and drop: Drag and drop selected media files or folders into the Media Library from your file system.
 The files or folders you drag are added to the currently active folder.
 When you select folders, the entire folder structure, including any sub-folders, is created within the folder you dragged to.
 ImportantIf you drag and drop to upload in the Asset view, you'll upload to the root folder.
 If you don't want to upload to the root folder, you must switch to the Folder view and navigate to the folder you want to upload to.
 The folder view isn't the default view, so make sure you've selected Folder from the Media Library tabs at the top of the Console.

 - Upload local files: Click the drop-down button next to the main Upload button and select Upload local files to open your file system folder and select the file(s) to upload.

-When using either of these options, display name (relevant only for dynamic folder mode), public IDs and tags (if any) are applied according to your account's Media Library upload preset defaults.
+When using either of these options, display name (relevant only for dynamic folder mode), public IDs and tags (if any) are applied according to your product environment's Media Library upload preset defaults.
 If you want to control the public ID, add custom tags for the files you select to upload, or select a different upload preset, use the Media Library Upload Widget.